 This article originally ran in TVB Europe on Nov.
 1, 2018.

-Responsible for programs that span generations, think “Friends” and “Doctor Who,” shows that prompt huge social media responses like “Breaking Bad” and “Game of Thrones,” as well as reality phenomena such as “The Great British Bake Off” and “Love Island”.
+Responsible for programs that span generations, think “Friends” and “Doctor Who,” shows that prompt huge social media responses like “Breaking Bad” and “Game of Thrones,”.
+As well as reality phenomena such as “The Great British Bake Off” and “Love Island”.
 Creativity drives success.
 Creative analysis is what gets you there.

-When it comes to advertising, the same still applies – with iconic ads such as Nestlé’s Milkybar Kid, Diet Coke’s 11:30 Break, Guinness’ Surfer, and Cadbury’s Gorilla – and let’s not forget John Lewis’ many Christmas offerings.
+When it comes to advertising, the same still applies.
+With iconic ads such as Nestlé’s Milkybar Kid, Diet Coke’s 11:30 Break, Guinness’ Surfer, and Cadbury’s Gorilla.
+And let’s not forget John Lewis’ many Christmas offerings.
 Splashing the cash on creative production is a formula that works for TV.
 From £11.5 million an episode for Game of Thrones to £10 million for The Crown, broadcasters have always relied on large production budgets for their TV offerings.

-But the question looms, how sustainable is this big-budget creative production in an increasingly digital world?
+How sustainable is this big-budget creative production in an increasingly digital world?

 But while optimizing TV spots is vital, advertisers also need to consider the creative content of their ads to ensure they are captivating audiences and maximizing campaign performance.
 To do this, they need creative analysis tools.

 Brands are already attempting to test the emotional resonance of their TV creatives rather than rely on the traditional gut-instinct method, but their approaches are still in their infancy.
 Post-campaign analysis is one of the more common techniques, but this doesn’t allow for in-flight optimization and, with creative only one element considered, is far from accurate.

 To accurately measure the resonance of TV creatives, brands can compare real-world audience response to various creative iterations.
 They don’t need to create multiple TV ads but can simply change individual elements of one creative while maintaining a consistent brand message.
-Ranging from minor modifications such as music or voiceovers, to more significant changes such as character or script variations, these alterations can even be made in post-production.
-Brands can then utilize the same granular audience response data used to optimize TV spots to test their multiple creative iterations, identifying the elements that are most engaging and making real-time changes to dynamically optimize performance.
+Ranging from minor modifications such as music or voiceovers, to more significant changes such as character or script variations.
+These alterations can even be made in post-production.
+Brands can then utilize the same granular audience response data used to optimize TV spots to test their multiple creative iterations.
+Identifying the elements that are most engaging and making real-time changes to dynamically optimize performance.

-For example, the data shows three-second spots in Egypt have much higher direct response rates, but in reality 15-second spots may contain the most impactful creative that provides an emotional connection to the brand.
+For example, the data shows three-second spots in Egypt have much higher direct response rates.
+But in reality 15-second spots may contain the most impactful creative that provides an emotional connection to the brand.
 When it comes to in-flight changes, Delivery Hero has traditionally made revisions during production, with testing taking place early in the creative process.
 However, more recently the German team trialed call-to-action updates in-flight which produced an immediate uptick in performance.

-Advertisers don’t need to decide on one ultimate TV ad creative, they can and should have the insight to determine which creative elements are most effective for their brand KPIs – allowing marketers to increase or reallocate budget as needed.
+Advertisers don’t need to decide on one ultimate TV ad creative, they can and should have the insight to determine which creative elements are most effective for their brand KPIs.
+Allowing marketers to increase or reallocate budget as needed.
 The emotional response evoked by ad content varies greatly by gender, age, interests, ethnicity and economic status and, with audience-level TV attribution revealing which segments are responding most strongly to individual creative variations, this type of testing and optimization allows brands to run the most appealing and effective creative for specific TV audiences.

-Big production budgets are certainly one way to ensure the emotional impact of creative content, and this model works well across the TV industry, but brands don’t necessarily need to splash the cash to produce ads that evoke a strong audience response.
+Big production budgets are certainly one way to ensure the emotional impact of creative content, and this model works well across the TV industry.
+But brands don’t necessarily need to splash the cash to produce ads that evoke a strong audience response.
 By testing multiple creatives on real-world TV audiences and using same-day insight to optimize creatives in-flight, brands can create TV ads that resonate deeply with target audience segments without blowing the marketing budget.